azminewasi/DynamicTaskAssignmentProblemOM/README.md

-# Dynamic Task Assignment Problem - OM
+# Mathematical Formulation and Implementation of Dynamic Task Assignment Problem in 10 Minute School
-Code and definition of a dynamic task assignment problem for Operations Management Lab.
+Code and definition of a dynamic task assignment problem (Mathematical Formulation and Implementation of Dynamic Task Assignment Problem in 10 Minute School) for Operations Management Lab.

 # **Problem Description:**
 An experienced operations manager is responsible for assigning tasks to a team of six workers (workers 1 to 6) to maximize the output level.
 Each day, he receives a list of tasks with various characteristics, including task type, count, priority, urgency, time requirement, and quality scores of workers for each task type.
 The goal is to efficiently assign these tasks to workers while considering their availability, task counts, and the importance of the tasks.